MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="traits_type"></a>  basic_string_view::traits_type

-A type for the character traits of the elements stored in a string_view.
+A type for the character traits of the elements.

 ```cpp
 using traits_type = traits;